use-inkubator/Ecosystem-Grants/applications/bluesky.md

 ### Overview

 - If the name of your project is not descriptive, a tag line (one sentence summary).
-	- Bluesky is the limit riding on the ink! tailwind
+	- Bluesky is the limit riding the ink! & Wasm tailwind
 - A brief description of the template building.
-	- A technical showcase implementing a use case with specific business logic that requires frequent updates due to changing requirements, that could benefit from ink! macros for code simplicity, reusability and readability, for flexible on-chain smart contract upgrades, for cost effective gas fees, as compared to Solidity / EVM, in order to promote ink! / WASM based smart contracts on Polkadot and other blockchains.
-Notice this is from an ink! novice perspective without prior knowledge of ink! / Substrate / Polkadot.
+	- A technical showcase dApp implementing a Polkadot native use cases that leverage on ink! and Wasm demonstrating comparative advantages over Solidity+EVM.
+	- The contrived dApp requires frequent feature changes or updates, that could benefit from flexible on-chain smart contract upgrades as compared to Ethereum.
+	- The showcase leverages ink! macros for code simplicity, reusability and readability.
+	- Benchmark to showcase reduced gas fees, tangible cost savings over gas spike otherwise implemented in Solidity + EVM
+	- The goal is to promote ink! + Wasm based smart contract development on Polkadot and Substrate blockchains with code template and tangible metrics to boost adoption confidence.
+	- Notice the showcase is mainly targeting Solidity developers who are considering alternatives yet may or may not have prior exposure to ink! / Substrate / Polkadot, or new smart contract developers who wants to compare options and choose a stack based on latest objective matrix comparisons.
 - An indication of how your project relates to ink! ecosystem
 	- On-chain smart contract upgradability
 	- Simplified, reusable and easy-to-read ink! code via macros
 	- ink! macros for balacing common logic abstration from application logic
 	- Cost effective and predictable gas fees via benchmark against Solidity
 - Choosen project idea category or your alternative category with explanation of its importance
-	- Technical showcase to domonstrate multiple benefits of ink! / WASM based smart contracts, especially as compared to Solidity / EVM based ones
+	- Technical showcase to domonstrate multiple benefits of ink! / Wasm based smart contracts, especially as compared to Solidity / EVM based ones
 - An indication of why your team is interested in creating this project.
 	- Unlock Polkadot / Kusama / ink! ecosystem's technical strength and potentials as an smart contract alternative to Solidity / EVM
 	- Help ink! novice, especially Solidity developers. without prior knowledge of ink! / Substrate / Polkadot